 Until the seeds sprout, ensure that the soil surface does not dry out.
 If you enclose the pots in a plastic dome or bag to maintain moisture, leave it open a crack to allow some fresh air in.

-The seeds should begin sprouting within 4-5 weeks, but allow up to 10 weeks.
+The seeds usually begin sprouting within 4-5 weeks, but sometimes may take up to 10 weeks to start sprouting.
 If you have more than one seedling in each container, snip off the weaker one(s) after 4 weeks - or carefully transplant it.
 Give your seedlings bright light, but avoid direct sunlight.

 I recommend growing them indoors the first few months.
 Fuchsias don't like dry air.
 Over about 40-45% humidity is best.
 If your plants seem to suffer in low humidity indoors, consider using an ultrasonic room humidifier, sold at home improvement stores and some thrift shops.

 Watering - Fuchsias like evenly moist soil, but it shouldn't be constantly saturated either.

 Fertilizing -- The first 2 months, feed every 7 days with a small amount

 is ideal for seedlings, because it is easily absorbed and contains all essential